Twilio (TWLO)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Luckily, Twilio’s sales grew at a solid 25.9% compounded annual growth rate over the last five years.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Thankfully, Twilio’s 23.5% annualized revenue growth over the last five years was solid.
 Its growth beat the average software company and shows its offerings resonate with customers.

 Twilio Quarterly Revenue

-Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
-Twilio’s recent performance shows its demand has slowed as its annualized revenue growth of 9.2% over the last two years was below its five-year trend.
+We at StockStory place the most emphasis on long-term growth, but within software, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Twilio’s recent performance shows its demand has slowed as its annualized revenue growth of 10.4% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.
 Twilio Year-On-Year Revenue Growth

-Looking further ahead, sell-side analysts expect revenue to grow 6.7% over the next 12 months, a slight deceleration versus the last two years.
-This projection doesn't excite us and indicates its products and services will see some demand headwinds.
+Looking further ahead, sell-side analysts expect revenue to grow 7.7% over the next 12 months, a slight deceleration versus the last two years.
+This projection doesn't excite us and suggests its products and services will see some demand headwinds.

 The customer acquisition cost (CAC) payback period represents the months required to recover the cost of acquiring a new customer.
 Essentially, it’s the break-even point for sales and marketing investments.
 A shorter CAC payback period is ideal, as it implies better returns on investment and business scalability.

 Twilio is extremely efficient at acquiring new customers, and its CAC payback period checked in at 1.1 months this quarter.
-The company’s rapid sales cycles stem from its strong brand reputation and self-serve model, where it can onboard many small customers with little to no oversight.
-These dynamics give Twilio more resources to pursue new product initiatives.
+The company’s rapid recovery of its customer acquisition costs means it can attempt to spur growth by increasing its sales and marketing investments.

 One of the best parts about the software-as-a-service business model (and a reason why they trade at high valuation multiples) is that customers typically spend more on a company’s products and services over time.

-Twilio’s net revenue retention rate, a key performance metric measuring how much money existing customers from a year ago are spending today, was 108% in Q3.
-This means Twilio would’ve grown its revenue by 7.5% even if it didn’t win any new customers over the last 12 months.
+Twilio’s net revenue retention rate, a key performance metric measuring how much money existing customers from a year ago are spending today, was 108% in Q4.
+This means Twilio would’ve grown its revenue by 8% even if it didn’t win any new customers over the last 12 months.

 Twilio Net Revenue Retention Rate